Janet Ann Bender, Salem, Ohio

 Janet enjoyed genealogy, traveling, spending time with her grandchildren and was an avid reader.

-Survivors include her husband, Ronald Bender whom she married September 05, 1998; her children, Daniel Borrelli of North Lima, David Borrelli of Huntington Beach, California, Richard (Madelyn) Borrelli of Sun City, California and Kathryn Borrelli-Davis of Hanoverton; three grandchildren, Ethan, Preston and Adriana; step-children, Greg (Lisa) Bender of Wellsville, Scott (Debra) Bender of Rogers, and Matt (Addie) Bender of Salem; eight step-grandchildren , 14 step-great grandchildren; one sister, Mary Lou (Ronald) Shively of Salem; two nieces and one nephew.
+Survivors include her husband, Ronald Bender whom she married September 5, 1998; her children, Daniel Borrelli of North Lima, David Borrelli of Huntington Beach, California, Richard (Madelyn) Borrelli of Sun City, California and Kathryn Borrelli-Davis of Hanoverton; three grandchildren, Ethan, Preston and Adriana; stepchildren, Greg (Lisa) Bender of Wellsville, Scott (Debra) Bender of Rogers and Matt (Addie) Bender of Salem; eight stepgrandchildren, 14 stepgreat-grandchildren; one sister, Mary Lou (Ronald) Shively of Salem; two nieces and one nephew.

 Besides her parents, Janet was preceded in death by one brother, Thomas Morris.

-Memorial contributions may be made to Columbiana County Mental Health, 27 Vista Dr., Lisbon, OH 44432.
+Memorial contributions may be made to Columbiana County Mental Health, 27 Vista Drive, Lisbon, OH 44432.

 If unable to attend, you may show your support by joining our complimentary “Hugs from Home” program where your message will be attached to a balloon in the chapel to remind the family of your love and support at www.starkmemorial.com/hugs-from-home.